celtera/avendish/book/src/writing_processors/messages.md

 In every case, if one wants access to the processor object, it has to be the first argument of the function (except the non-static-member-function case where it is not necessary as the function already has access to the `this` pointer by definition).

 ## Type-checking
-Messages are type-checked: in the example above, for instance, PureData will return an error for the message `[dump foo bar>`.
+Messages are type-checked: in the first example above, for instance, PureData will return an error for the message `[dump foo bar>`.
 For the message `[dump 0.1 bar>` things will however work out just fine :-)

 ## Arbitrary inputs
 It may be necessary to have messages that accept an arbitrary number of inputs.